Rowmotion and generalized toggle groups: Examples of combinatorially significant generalized toggle groups

 If $P$ contains an extremal-atomic element $m$, then by Lemma~\ref{lem:ic}, $m$ commutes with all other elements of $P$.
 So $T(\I(P))=T(\I(P\setminus \{m\}))\times T(\I(\{m\}))= T(\I(P\setminus \{m\}))\times \mathfrak{S}_2$.

-If $P$ is strongly-extremal-atomic-free, the result follows from Theorem~\ref{thm:toggpstructure} if we can show that the set of interval-closed sets of strongly-extremal-atomic-free posets is an inductively toggle-alternating family.
+Suppose $P$ is strongly-extremal-atomic-free.
+In this case, the result follows from Theorem~\ref{thm:toggpstructure} if we can show that the set of interval-closed sets of strongly-extremal-atomic-free posets is an inductively toggle-alternating family.
 Given a strongly-extremal-atomic-free poset with its specialized sequence of elements $\{p_1,p_2,\ldots,p_n\}$, $p_1$ will be the required $e$ in condition $(2\mathrm{b})$ of Definition~\ref{def:pleasant}.
 We have checked, using \verb|SageMath|~\cite{sage} (see Appendix~\ref{sec:appendix}), that for all strongly-extremal-atomic-free posets with $|P|\leq 4$, $T(\I(P))=\mathfrak{S}_{\I(P)}$ or ${A}_{\I(P)}$, thus condition $(1)$ in Definition~\ref{def:pleasant} is satisfied.
 So this is an inductively toggle-alternating family, and the result follows by Theorem~\ref{thm:toggpstructure}. \end{proof}

-\begin{remark} \rm We speculate that in Corollary~\ref{cor:icsets}, the condition `strongly-extremal-atomic-free' may be relaxed to `contains no extremal-atomic element'; we have checked using \verb|SageMath|~\cite{sage} (see Appendix~\ref{sec:appendix}) this holds for $|P|\leq 4$.
+\begin{remark} \rm We speculate that in Corollary~\ref{cor:icsets}, the condition `strongly-extremal-atomic-free' may be relaxed to `contains no extremal-atomic element'; we have checked using \verb|SageMath|~\cite{sage} (see Appendix~\ref{sec:appendix}) that this holds for $|P|\leq 4$.
 A proof in the case of this relaxed condition would then complete the toggle group structure theorem for interval-closed sets on any poset.
 For example, the poset $P$ defined by the covers: $a\lessdot b\lessdot c, a\lessdot d\lessdot e$ contains no extremal-atomic element, but is not strongly-extremal-atomic-free.
 And yet, we have computed that $|\I(P)|=25$ and $T(\I(P))=\mathfrak{S}_{25}$, which agrees with our speculation.
 Proving the interval-closed set toggle group structure description for all posets satisfying this relaxed condition would take some work beyond the statement of Theorem~\ref{thm:toggpstructure}; note that no element of our example poset $P$ satisfies condition $(2)$ in Definition~\ref{def:pleasant} (and there is an infinite family of such posets).
 Thus, this is an example of a family of subsets that is toggle-alternating, since it contains the alternating group, but not inductively toggle-alternating. \end{remark}